- What help is available to make sure you can stay safely at home?

 - Direct payments

 Four care companies have been chosen by the council and the NHS to provide care and support to older people and others who need some extra assistance to ensure they can continue to live the lives they want as independently as possible.
-Each care company works in a different part of the county, as the below map shows.
+Each care company works in a different part of the county as the map below shows.

 The four companies have been selected because they provide excellent care and employ well trained, professional and caring staff.
-These companies are regularly inspected both by the council and the Care Quality Commission (CQC), and have been found to provide high standards of care consistently.
+These companies are regularly inspected both by the council and the Care Quality Commission (CQC), and have been found to provide high standards of care consistently

 Contact details for these organisations are:

 |North and east Wiltshire||East and south Wiltshire||West and north Wiltshire||West Wiltshire|

 |Leonard Cheshire Disability||Mears Care Ltd||Somerset Care at Home||Mihomecare|